Pierre Robin sequencePierre Robin syndrome; Pierre Robin complex; Pierre Robin anomaly

 Exams and Tests

 Feeding must be done very carefully to avoid choking and breathing liquids into the airways.
-The child may need to be fed through a tubesometimes to prevent choking.
+The child may need to be fed through a tube to prevent choking.

 Choking and feeding problems may go away on their own over the first few years as the lower jaw grows to a more normal size.
-There is a significant risk of problems if the airways are not protected against blockage.
+There is a high risk for problems if the child's airways are not kept from getting blocked.

 - Breathing difficulties, especially when the child sleeps